 375ml.
 A magnificent 30-year young Sauternes.
 Orange peel, molasses, caramel, ginger spice, and brown sugar.
 The intense flavors waltzed across the palate with grace and precision.
 Fresh, vibrant, and not as rich as expected.
 The finish lasts forever.

-Paired with homemade chocolate chip cookies using Levain Bakery recipe and vanilla bean ice cream. — a year ago
+Paired with homemade chocolate chip cookies using Levain Bakery recipe and vanilla bean ice cream. — 3 years ago